 The University of Cambridge's Faculty of Law boasts a distinguished group of academics specialising in corporate law and related areas, meaning MCL students will have ample opportunity to interact directly with leading experts on corporate law and closely related subjects.

-Brian Cheffins is the S J Berwin Professor of Corporate Law and the Director of the MCL.
-He previously served as MCL Director from 2011 to 2014, as Co-Director of the MCL with Richard Hooley in 2015-16, and as Director in 2019-20 and 2020-21.
+Brian Cheffins is the S J Berwin Professor of Corporate Law.
+He served as MCL Director from 2011 to 2014, as Co-Director of the MCL with Richard Hooley in 2015-16, and as Director from 2019 to 2022.
+Professor Cheffins will be Director of the MCL in 2023-24.
 His primary research interests are corporate governance and corporate law, with particular reference to economic and historical aspects.
-Professor Cheffins has held visiting appointments at Columbia, Duke, Harvard, Oxford and Stanford.
+Professor Cheffins has held visiting appointments at Columbia, Duke, Harvard, Oxford, Stanford and Vanderbilt.
 He lectures regularly on the LLM Corporate Governance course and has taught the MCL Comparative Corporate Governance module on numerous occasions.

 Professor Louise Gullifer QC (hon) FBA is Rouse Ball Professor of English Law, a 3CL Co-Director and a fellow of Gonville and Caius College, Cambridge.
 She was formerly Professor of Commercial Law at the University of Oxford and held a Fellowship at Harris Manchester College.
 She is an associate member of 3VB, where she practised for a number of years, and a Bencher of Gray’s Inn.
 Professor Gullifer lectures on the LLM Corporate Finance course.